Bad Boys (Wham! song)

 "Bad Boys" is a song by English pop duo Wham! released on 6 May 1983.
 It was written and co-produced by George Michael, one half of the duo, and released on Innervision Records.

 The song is sung from the perspective of a rebellious teenager whose parents are concerned about his late-night activities.
 Michael, who was only 19 when he composed it (and the character refers to being that age in the song), also penned a middle eight in which the "parents" (Michael putting on more "adult" voices) air their concerns, which include late nights and cigarettes and ultimately asking, "Why do you have to be so cruel?"
 Michael's father was played by Anthony Souter in the music video, who was 18 and made up to look older.
 English model Gail Lawson also appears in the video, playing the blonde girl Michael and Andrew Ridgeley are with in a convertible car.

+Critical reception

+Upon release, Cash Box wrote favorably of the song, saying its "snappy, full sounding arrangement defuses an ominous set of lyrics [...] transforming it into a quirky, upbeat outing."

+In 2021, "Bad Boys" was included on The Guardians list of George Michael's 30 greatest songs.
+Ranking the song 19th, reviewer Alexis Petridis described it as a "wilfully preposterous, extraordinarily camp" song with "its tongue cemented to its cheek that got taken in deadly earnest."